FelipeVillota/db-check-cocaine-seizures/README.md

 ✅ A script for direct edits on the Google Sheet

 ## Why?
 The spreadsheet is where the data lives.
 It remains a collaborative work in progress, shaped by multiple investigators.
-This tool acts like a back-end quality checkpoint:
+This tool acts like a back-end and dedicated quality checkpoint:

 - Helps us keep the data and process trustworthy